wtfutil/wtf/CONTRIBUTING.md

    build.
 2. Update the static documentation with details of changes to the interface, this includes new environment variables, useful file locations and configuration parameters.
-Documentation lives in the `_site` directory and is a [Hugo](https://gohugo.io) app.
+Documentation lives at [wtfdocs](https://github.com/wtfutil/wtfdocs) and is a [Hugo](https://gohugo.io) app.
 See Hugo's documentation for usage.

 ## Code of Conduct